Luis Orduz

 Tournament selection is a bit trickier to test because the calculation for each fittest is an implementation detail, but one the whole idea depends upon.
 We could simply repeat the implementation here and assert that the winner and loser were calculated correctly but then the test would no longer work if we changed the metric (or changed what an individual is entirely).

 In these cases, we have to step back and think of invariants: what is always true about the tournament selection?
 As long as the winner remains in the population and no other individuals are added, it will always be the winner.
-And that's what we test: We systematically remove each loser until only one individual is left in the population; that individual must still be the original winner.
+And that's what we test: We systematically remove each loser until only one individual is left in the population; that individual must still be the original winner!

 1. I use protocols because Python's structural subtyping is pretty good at properly representing a domain.
 In simpler terms: we only care about what our objects can do.
 On that note, the code I'll be showing shouldn't throw errors in mypy or pyright